byu-cpe/ComputingBootCamp/website/_selfpaced/03_How_to_create_Automated_Pass-off_Tests.md

 <img src = "{% link media/testDocumentation/TestEx5.png %}" width="1000">

-This folder contains all of the files that outline workflows for GitHub Actions and CODEOWNER information for protecting our files.
-The workflows are contained in the "workflows" folder (and they have to be here to work), and the CODEOWNERS file is in this directory.
+This folder contains all of the files that outline workflows and CODEOWNERS.
+The workflows are contained in the "workflows" folder (and they have to be here to function properly), and the CODEOWNERS file is in this directory.

 #### CODEOWNERS
 The CODEOWNERS file is a file specific to GitHub, and specifies which users on the site are "owners" of code in certain parts of the repository.
 This doesn't actually make these